sh4nth/koromoth-viewer/README.md

 ## Deployment

-The entire stack (backend and frontend) is deployed with a single command.
+The entire stack (backend and frontend) can be deployed with a single command.

 1.  **Build the UI for production:**
     ```bash